Columbus Day is a federal public holiday in the United States, and it is observed on the second Monday in October each year.

 Christopher Columbus was born in October 1451 in the Republic of Genoa, and he was an Italian explorer and navigator.
 Between 1492 and 1504, he led four Spanish-based transatlantic maritime expeditions to the Americas, which opened the way for the widespread European exploration and colonization of the Americas.

-The following is the list of Columbus Day from 2021 to 2025.
+The following is the list of Columbus Day in the United States from 2022 to 2026.

 |Columbus Day||October 10, 2022||Monday|